Trade Mark, Patents & Designs Oppositions

 This difference means that these proceedings conducted by IP Australia are less costly and time consuming than Federal Court proceedings but still a highly regulated process.
 The relevant Trade Marks, Patents and Designs Acts and their corresponding govern that process.

 Your trade mark, patent and design rights are valuable rights.
-Those rights once registered or granted are a legally enforceable right and business asset.
-For these reasons, if you find yourself on the receiving end of an opposition or disputes it is important to put a strong strategy in place to defend it.
-On the otherhand, if you become aware of trade mark, patent or desing application filed by a competitor that is too similar to your pre-existing rights or might adversely affect your business operations, there may be a strong business case to oppose / dispute it to prevent it being registered or granted.
+Those rights, once registered or granted, are legally enforceable rights and business assets.
+For these reasons, if you find yourself on the receiving end of an opposition or dispute, it is important to put a strong strategy in place to defend it.

 How we can help you

-Our trade mark and patent attorneys and lawyers are skilled IP dispute and dispute resolution practitioners that put in place strategies to maximise achieving a commercially favourable outcome for our clients.
-It is all about planning and forward thinking.
 As part of this, we are also resolute and strong dispute practitioners.
-Dispute resolution, opposition and litigation is about the details and often the nuances.
-The nuances – the seemingly small actions and identifiers – are often what can make the difference in achieving a favourable resolution or opposition decision.
+Dispute resolution, opposition and litigation are about the details and often the nuances.
+The nuances – the seemingly small actions and identifiers – can often make the difference in achieving a favourable resolution or opposition decision.

 Our Trade Mark, Patents & Designs Oppositions Team